srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 * They must vote based on:
 * Deben votar en base a:

-1. Buisness case.
-Does it sound like the buisness would succeed or fail?
+1. Business case.
+Does it sound like the business would succeed or fail?

 2. Charity case.
 Does the charity appeal sound legitimate, or does it sound like a lazy way to get money?